Mucus In Stool: 7 Common Causes & What To Do

 Other common symptoms of those suffering from IBS include excess gas, bloating, and bouts of diarrhea that alternate with constipation, especially during periods of high stress or anxiety.

-What to do: if IBS has already been diagnosed, try to participate in stress-reducing activities and ensure you follow an IBS-friendly diet (e.g. avoiding coffee, avoid fatty foods and spices, etc.).
+What to do: if IBS has already been diagnosed, try to participate in stress-reducing activities and ensure you follow an IBS diet (e.g. avoiding coffee, avoid fatty foods and spices, etc.).
 If you suspect you may have IBS, you should see your doctor or gastroenterologist for assessment, and start treatment as indicated.

 4. Crohn’s disease